 Is it any good?

-ROOFTOPPERS is a captivating read packed with tiny delights: an astonishing scene wherein birds are fed atop a tightrope, Charles' dismissal of bureaucrats as "mustaches with idiots attached," ice cream enjoyed in the rain on the outside box of a horse-drawn carriage.
+ROOFTOPPERS is a captivating read packed with tiny delights.
+There's an astonishing scene wherein birds are fed atop a tightrope, Charles' dismissal of bureaucrats as "mustaches with idiots attached," ice cream enjoyed in the rain on the outside box of a horse-drawn carriage -- and that's just for starters.
 Author Katherine Rundell celebrates eccentric, resilient people who are happy to live on the margins of respectable society.
 Unorthodox people, of course, have unorthodox adventures, and Sophie's is a magical journey.

 Rundell's writing is lyrical and clever -- sometimes a little too clever, as the creative metaphors and similes pile up to the point of distraction.
 But that's just a tiny quibble with this imaginative, soaring tale.